itzg/docker-minecraft-server/README.md

     -e MEMORY=2G

+> To let the JVM calculate the heap size from the container declared memory limit, unset `MEMORY` with an empty value, such as `-e MEMORY=""`.

-> NOTE: the settings above only set the Java **heap** limits.
+> The settings above only set the Java **heap** limits.
 Memory resource requests and limits on the overall container should also account for non-heap memory usage.
 An extra 25% is [a general best practice](https://dzone.com/articles/best-practices-java-memory-arguments-for-container).

 ### JVM Options